open-data/pd_tracker/README.md

 ```bash
 python manage.py import_ckan_schema -t <pd_type>
 ```
+This command retrieves PD metadata directly from the portal.

-To view the field metadata for a PD type, create a new Django admin user and login to the admin site.
+To view the field metadata for a PD type, enable the admin applicatoin and create a new Django admin user and login to the admin site.

-To run a PD CSV comparison, run the following command:
+To run a PD CSV comparison, use the `compare_csv_files` command:

 ```bash
 python manage.py --help